Collection Development Manual

 The Library purchases materials representing a wide variety of viewpoints.
 On occasion, some materials may be considered controversial.
 The acquisition of, or access to, such material does not imply the Library's approval or endorsement of the content.

-The Library does not add or withdraw, at the request of any individual or group, material chosen or excluded on the basis of its stated Principles of selection and acquisition.
 No material is censored or removed on the grounds of disapproval of the author's political, social, moral, or other opinions.

 Library collection management policies are guided by the ALIA Statement on Free Access to Information, and recommendations by the International Federation of Library Associations and Institutions (IFLA).